Puppy & Dog Vaccination Schedule

 In Australia, vaccinations are reasonably priced, especially considering how much money they save you in veterinary bills incurred when your puppy contracts one of these diseases.

 Puppy vaccinations for all three rounds of shots cost between $170 – $250.
-Adult dog vaccinations are approximately $90 annually
+Adult dog vaccinations are approximately $90 annually.
+These prices are only an average, prices may vary depend on the location and vet clinic.

 What are the side effects and adverse reactions to vaccines?